BEHRConsulting/meraki-info/initial-prompts.md

 The code should be well-structured and modular, making it easy to maintain and extend in the future.

 The app should include comments and documentation to explain the functionality and usage.

+In usage, list commands in alpha order.

 Sanitize all examples

 <!-- need to do -->
-Generate a pretty REQUIREMENTS.md
+Re-Generate a pretty REQUIREMENTS.md

-In usage, list commands in alpha order
 ```